-This class is for experienced handlers in their first year of Rally Intermediate training who have not received a qualifying score in Intermediate Rally at any State 4-H Dog Trial or received an equivalent title from any national dog association.
 This class is open to exhibitors in their 1st year of Rally Intermediate training with no prior experience in Rally Intermediate Dog training.
 A handler may only compete in Rally Intermediate A for one year.
-All exercises are performed judged on leash, and all dogs must enter and leave the ring on leash.
+All exercises are performed on leash.
 There are no jumps in this class.